Resources

 More information

-The U.S. National Weather Service's HeatRisk Prototype is an index that provides a forecast of risk of heat-related impacts over a 24-hour period.
+The U.S. National Weather Service's HeatRisk is an index that provides a forecast of risk of heat-related impacts over a 24-hour period.
 The index gives risk guidance for decision makers and heat-sensitive populations.

 More information